pts/movemetafs/README.txt

 -- root.prefix (default: '/'): the carrier filesystem folder, this will be visible as `meta/root'.
 Can be absolute or relative (to the current folder of the `mmfs_fuse.pl' program invocation).
+-- hard.link.cache.size (default: 16): maximum number of hard links in the in-memory hard link cache.
+The hard link cache is for tracking principals in rename operations which use `link(oldfn,fn); unlink(oldfn)' instead of `rename(oldfn,fn)' (such as in qiv(1)).

 To find out more configuration entries, please read `mmfs_fuse.pl' (search for `%config_default' and `config_process_option').